- Search The Registry

-From Stockton, Kansas Lorenzo Dow Fuller was the son of Effie Green Fuller, the first Black child to be brought to Rooks County, and the grandson of pioneer homesteaders “Cap’n” Giles Green, a member of the 79th Colored Regiment of Kansas during the Civil War, and Rebecca Green.
+From Stockton, Kansas Lorenzo Dow Fuller was the son of Effie Green Fuller, the first Black child to be brought to Rooks County, and the grandson of pioneer homesteaders “Cap’n” Giles Green, a member of the 79th Colored Regiment of Kansas during the American Civil War, and Rebecca Green.
 His Father L.D Fuller, Sr. was a self-made man who flourished in careers as a publisher, a barber, and later as a musician.
 Fuller, Sr. founded the Fuller Concert Company, which entertained audiences from Kansas, throughout the Midwest, and as far away as Canada and Mexico.

 Young Fuller started his career as a child playing harp on Doc Brinkley’s radio show.
 At the age of 8 he was performing in his family’s troupe.
 At age 15 Fuller was accepted as a sponsored student at the University of Kansas, where he studied opera and other classical forms.
 In Lawrence, Fuller performed the role of Emperor Jones, the Ballad for America, and monthly on KFKU radio; he also became the first Black man to sing with the KU Symphony.
 Upon graduation, more than two thousands people showed up for his solo senior recital.